Kennesaw State Owls: Division I era (2005–06 to present)

 The Kennesaw State Owls basketball teams currently play NCAA Division I basketball in the Atlantic Sun Conference.
 The team was formed in the Convocation Center on the campus of KSU.
 The teams previously played in the Spec Landrum Center, which served as the home floor when the men won the NCAA Division II National Championship in 2004.

 On April 20, 2011, Kennesaw State University officials named Lewis Preston as the Owls' new men's basketball Head Coach.

 Preston took a leave of absence in January 2014, citing personal and medical reasons.
 Preston was replaced by Jimmy Lallathin on an interim basis for the remainder of the 2013–14 season.
 In March 2014, Lallathin was promoted to permanent head coach.
 After going 10–22 in his only season in charge of the program, Lallathin was reassigned within the athletics department and eventually removed as head coach as the result of an internal investigation.

-On April 26, 2015 Kennesaw State reached an agreement with former National Coach of the Year and Boston College head man, Al Skinner to be their sixth head coach in program history.
+On April 26, 2015, Kennesaw State reached an agreement with former National Coach of the Year and Boston College head man, Al Skinner to be their sixth head coach in program history.
 Skinner led the Owls to an 11–20 record in his first season but went 7–7 in conference for the first .500 conference record in Kennesaw State Division I history.

 On February 21, 2019, Skinner announced his resignation from Kennesaw State effective at the end of the season.
 He was replaced at the start of the 2019–20 season by Amir Abdur-Rahim.
+After a difficult first season, Abdur-Rahim eventually led Kennesaw to win the 2023 ASUN Conference tournament and a 14 seed in the NCAA tournament.